Skip to content

 TL;DR;

-Template routes are setup using the custom CMSRoute with a cmsPathResolver parameter.
+Template routes are set up using the custom CMSRoute with a cmsPathResolver parameter.
 This resolver function takes in an application route path and maps it to a CMS path.

 // CMS Routes